msprev/panzer/doc/README.md

     Metadata are merged using left-biased union.
     This means overriding behaviour when merging multiple input files is always non-additive.

-panzer buffers stdin input to a temporary file in the current working directory.
+panzer buffers stdin input, if present, to a temporary file in the current working directory.
     This allows preflight scripts to access the data.
     The temporary file is removed when panzer exits.